 Community Impact Award Presented to individual students and student organizations for exemplary civic engagement-including service, research, and advocacy-that has a measurable impact on the community.
 It is important to note that a semester-long or other short-term effort, however admirable, may not be enough to meet the award criteria.
 Individual winners (current or previous) who are freshmen, sophomores, and juniors are eligible for selection by the University President as Barry's nominee for Campus Compact's Newman Civic Fellowship.
-Community Partnership Award Recognizes exemplary partnerships between University and - community constituencies that produce measurable improvements in people's lives while enhancing higher education.
+Community Partnership Award Recognizes exemplary partnerships between University and community constituencies that produce measurable improvements in people's lives while enhancing higher education.
 Special consideration is given to partnerships that aim to achieve the systems and policy changes needed to address the root causes of social, economic, health, and environmental disparities in the community.
 The award is presented to community partners.

 Community-Based Research Award Recognizes scholars (faculty and/or students) who conduct rigorous research with community partners in response to community concerns, issues, or needs.
 Community-Engaged Scholarship Award Recognizes faculty members for significant scholarly work across the faculty roles of teaching, research, and service-including related publications and presentations-that addresses community issues.
 Community Engagement Educator Award Honors an employee for significant contributions to the institutionalization or enhancement of community engagement at Barry University.
 Winners of this award are faculty members, staff members, or administrators who have promoted institutional commitment to community engagement, contributed to campus-community partnerships, and supported students and colleagues in community engagement activities.
 Service-Learning Faculty Award Recognizes faculty members for exemplary integration of community service into the curriculum or for demonstrating excellence in using service-learning as a teaching and learning strategy.
 Instructors of designated service-learning courses are prime candidates for this award.
 Engaged Department Award Presented to a department (within a division, college, or school) for achievements in advancing the community engagement goals of the University, educating students for civic and social responsibility, and improving community life.
 Departments in which faculty and staff members engage in significant community/public service, individually or collectively with students, are prime candidates for this award.
-An academic unit (e.g., a school) that is not structured along departmental lines may be considered for this award.
-In such a case, the winner will receive a plaque labeled Community Engagement Award .
 Details of each award are on pages 3-10.
-Ninth Annual Community Engagement Awards SCHEDULE ■ Call for Nominations: Nominations accepted at any time before the deadline ■ Nomination Deadline: Last Friday of January (01/27/2023) ■ Awards Ceremony: Last Wednesday of March (03/29/2022), 5:00-6:30 p.m.
+Tenth Annual Community Engagement Awards SCHEDULE ■ Call for Nominations: Nominations accepted at any time before the deadline Nomination Deadline: Last Friday of January (01/26/2024) ■ Awards Ceremony: First Wednesday of April (04/03/2024), 12:30 p.m. (tentative)